 However, the NMR technique made it possible to measure and identify phenolic compounds that provide additional health benefits found only in high phenol EVOO.
 Scientific studies so far have suggested that oleocanthal and oleacein act as a natural anti-inflammatory agents that protect cells from the oxidation process (which leads to premature aging and disease).
 And while the benefits continue to be better understood, many studies have supported that oleocanthal and oleacein may even help fight against several cardiovascular and neurodegenerative diseases such as Alzheimer’s and even cancer.

 The Nuclear Magnetic Resonance (NMR) method we use can accurately measure the phenolic compounds oleocanthal and oleacein, which are the two most abundant forms of conjugated hydroxytyrosol and tyrosol in most olive oils, as well as oleuropein aglycon and ligstroside aglycon.
-We continuously test our oil by a third party to guarantee quality and purity as well as to track the stability of the phenolic compounds.
-High Phenol EVOO has been shown to remain relatively stable over time.
-Each bottle of Olea True is labeled with the total phenolic compound range found at the time the oil is shipped.
+We post the certificate of analysis at the time it is determined.
+The range that the overall value of phenolic content (total phenols analyzed) falls (e.g. 1301 mg/kg is within the 1000-1500 mg/kg range) is indicated on the label of each bottle of Olea True.
+In 2018 the atypical weather conditions in Greece contributed to reduce the phenolic content of olive oils produced.
+The 2018 Olea True Harvest represents one of the two highest phenolic content olive oils tested.
+Twice per year we test our oil by a third party to guarantee quality and purity as well as to track the stability of the phenolic compounds and inform our customers.

-Below are the certificates from the analysis we conducted on our oil in January and April 2018:
+Below are the recent certificates from the analysis we conducted on our oil.

 Scientific Studies On The Health Benefits of High Phenol EVOO